Skip to main content

 Blister Beetles and Alfalfa

 Blister beetles are common in southern and eastern areas of the United States (Figure 1).
 Of the species that occur in Oklahoma, the most common is the striped blister beetle (Epicauta occidentalis).
-This beetle has several black and orange stripes along the back (Figure 2).
+This species comprises 75% of all blister beetles in the state.
+The striped blister beetle has several black and orange stripes along the back (Figure 2).
 All fatalities caused by blister beetle toxicity in horses examined by Oklahoma State University veterinarians have been caused by the striped blister beetle.
-Several species with spotted, black or gray coloration (Figure 2) are also found in Oklahoma and other areas.
+Several species with spotted, black or gray coloration (Figure 3) are also found in Oklahoma and other areas.

 Figure 1.
 Area of the United States where striped blister beetles have been reported.

-All of these beetles contain the blistering agent “cantharidin” in their hemolymph (the blood of insects).
-Cantharidin is highly toxic when ingested by horses or other livestock and may cause illness and even death in these animals.
+All of these beetles contain the blistering agent “can-tharidin” in their hemolymph (the blood of insects).
+There is variation in average cantharidin content among the species, but it has been consistently higher (about 5mg/beetle) in the striped blister beetle than in the other species (about 0.5 mg/beetle).
+Cantharidin is highly toxic when ingested by livestock, especially horses, and may cause illness and even death in these animals.
 It is a very stable compound that retains its toxicity to livestock even when dried remains of beetles, that have been killed in the harvesting process, are fed along with forage.
 Cantharidin is produced only by male blister beetles and is stored until mating.
 Thus, mating status determines whether females contain the toxin.

 Cantharidin may cause irritation to the lining of the stomach, small intestine, bladder and urethra in horses.